 Growth mindset and Positive Behavior Support marketing have joined Leader in Me marketing at our elementary school.
 Instead of being peppered with synergy and Franklin Covey’s trademarks and proprietary jargon, we’re now peppered with LiM and growth mindset and PBS.
 A continuous stream of mindset fads hits my inbox.
 Like every marketed mindset going back to the self-esteem movement, these campaigns are veneers on the deficit model that ignore long-standing structural problems like poverty, racism, sexism, ableism, and childism.
 The practice and implementation of these mindsets are always suborned by deficit ideology, bootstrap ideology, meritocracy myths, and greed.

 “Money Doesn’t Have to Be an Obstacle,” “Race Doesn’t Matter,” “Just Work Harder,” “Everyone Can Go to College,” and “If You Believe, Your Dreams Will Come True.”
 These notions have helped fueled inequity in the U.S. public education system.
 Mindset marketing without structural ideology, restorative practices, and inclusion is more harmful than helpful.
 This marketing shifts responsibility for change from our systems to children.
 We define kids’ identities through the deficit and medical models, gloss over the structural problems they face, and then tell them to get some grit and growth mindset.
-This is a gaslighting.
+This is gaslighting.
 It is abusive.

 Canned social-emotional skills programs, behaviorism, and the marketing of mindsets have serious side effects.
 They reinforce the cult of compliance and encourage submission to authoritarian rule.
 They line the pockets of charlatans and profiteers.
 They encourage surveillance and avaricious data collection.
-Deficit model capitalism’s data-based obsession proliferates hucksterism and turn kids into someone’s business model.
+Deficit model capitalism’s data-based obsession proliferates hucksterism and turns kids into someone’s business model.
 The behaviorism of PBS is of the mindset of abusers and manipulators.
 It is ideological and intellectual kin with ABA, which autistic people have roundly rejected as abusive, coercive, and manipulative torture.
 We call it autistic conversion therapy.
 The misbehavior of behaviorism is an ongoing harm.